lukemunsch/loreynas-ticket-counter/README.md

 ## Bugs

-Currently there is a small issue that my icons for the smaller mobile-top-nav are not responsive and only sit on the right hand side instead of nicely displaying evenly spaced.
-I have adjusted it manaually but have been unable to affect the outcome in a positive way.
+Currently, there is a small issue that my icons for the smaller mobile-top-nav are not responsive and only sit on the right-hand side instead of nicely displaying evenly spaced.
+I have adjusted it manually but have been unable to affect the outcome positively.

 ## Deployment